 What Causes Crossed Eyes?

 One of the main things people wonder about is what causes crossed eyes to happen in the first place.
-There are actually a number of things that can cause this condition, but here are the most common ones seen by a practicing Miami eye doctor.
+There are actually a number of things that can cause this condition, but here are the most common ones seen by a practicing eye doctor.

 ● An extreme case of farsightedness.
 People with this condition are going to be focusing extremely hard to see normally, which can lead to an unnatural turning of the eye.